Cochrane Style Manual

 high-quality (adjective)

-e.g. high-quality evidence
+e.g. high-quality studies

 low quality (adjective)